lebao3105/texteditor/README.md

 Requires Python 3.
 Version 3.10+ maybe ideal.

-Install all dependencies shown in [pyproject.toml](./pyproject.toml)
+Install all dependencies shown in [requirements.txt](requirements.txt)

 Additional dependencies may required for wxPython: